prendradjaja/hanglish-keyboard/README.md

 ## ㅅ+ㅡ+ㅍ = 슾

-So the whole word is 슾맅.
+So the whole word is 슾맅: two characters for one syllable.

-This is worth pointing out: In Korean, each character corresponds to a syllable.
+This is significant: In Korean, each character corresponds to a syllable.
 However, since English has lots of consonant clusters that aren't possible in Korean, we need to do tricks like this (creating a placeholder vowel, splitting a syllable into multiple characters), which make Hanglish markedly different from Hangul.

 # More syllable structures